devanshu651/Smart-Campus-Face-id/README.md

-# Smart Campus Face-ID Attendance System
+# CampusEye AI – Smart Campus Face-ID Attendance System

 A real-time, computer vision–based attendance system built as a **solo project** using Python.
 The goal is to automate manual attendance through face recognition while keeping the system simple, modular, and practical.